UniversalDevicesInc-PG3/udi-harmony-poly/README.md

 WARNING: If you are running the v1 polyglot harmony nodeserver it will not longer work after this one is installed.
 But, initially I would advise everyone to install this in a new slot and leave the old one running.
 If you go back to the old one you will need manually re-install the older version of pyharmony if you have polyglot v1 and v2 running on the same machine.

+IMPORTANT: Current versions of harmony hub firmware broke access, so harmony released a new version to fix this but it has to be manually installed:  https://community.logitech.com/s/question/0D55A00008D4bZ4SAJ/harmony-hub-firmware-update-fixes-vulnerabilities

 1. Make sure your Harmony Hubs have a static IP assigned.
 The nodeserver can not re-find the hub if it changes IP addresses.
 This may be fixed in the future.
 2. Backup Your ISY in case of problems!
    * Really, do the backup, please